DarwinAwardWinner/ido-completing-read-plus/README.md

 ## ido-yes-or-no

-If you want to use ido for yes-or-no questions, even though it's be massive overkill, install the ido-yes-or-no package (soon to be available from MELPA): https://github.com/DarwinAwardWinner/ido-yes-or-no
+If you want to use ido for yes-or-no questions, even though it's massive overkill, install the ido-yes-or-no package (soon to be available from MELPA): https://github.com/DarwinAwardWinner/ido-yes-or-no